Structure Follows Strategy, in Strategy Driven Enterprise Organizations

 The owner may begin the assessment at the organizational level by assessing the current state of talent in the organization.
 This involves making assessments of the following factors:

 Talent alone, however, is not enough to win in this business; because from the organization's chosen business strategy and strategic positioning there are a number of other key factors that have to be in place to create a winning organization.
 It is of vital importance that the owners understand their organization's existing strengths as measured by the level of influence on capacity development in other core issues areas in addition to human resource/talent such as:

 Existing Capacity - Current State

-By airport services and concession standards, such as accessibility (opening hours), ambiance, environment, customer service (reliability and consistency), etc., it is an average or below average specialty retail service.
+By airport services and concession standards, such as accessibility (opening hours), ambiance, environment, customer service (reliability and consistency), etc., the shop is an average to below average specialty retail service.
 The owner, a master barber, is skilled at cutting both male/female hair, as well as providing straight razor beard shaves.
 The barbers employed in the shop are young and skilled in cutting the various types of hair, and knowledgeable about the basic techniques in cutting male/female hair.
-The company lacks the organization Operating Model to develop the capacity to scale and grow the company.

 The company doesn't have well defined and documented roles and responsibilities for the executive and management positions such as CEO/President, Owners/Board Members, as well as functional areas such as marketing, human resources, and operations.
 This is manifested in poor leadership (lack of clearly defined and communicated vision, mission, values, etc.), ineffective hiring practices, lack of planning (budgeting, action plans, operations plans, etc.) adversely affecting the successful implementation and execution of the company's strategies.